Sony's 'The Interview' surpasses $40 million in digital sales

-LOS ANGELES "The Interview," the Sony Pictures comedy believed to have triggered a cyber attack on the studio, has racked up over $40 million (26 million pounds) in sales from 5.8 million digital downloads, the studio said on Tuesday.
+LOS ANGELES "The Interview," the Sony Pictures comedy believed to have triggered a cyber attack on the studio, has racked up over $40 million in sales from 5.8 million digital downloads, the studio said on Tuesday.

 Michael Lynton, chief executive of Sony Corp's entertainment arm, called the $40 million mark "a significant milestone" for the studio's unprecedented online and pay television release, on platforms such as Google Inc's Google Play, Apple Inc's iTunes and Time Warner Cable.